THANKS FOR LISTENING WORLD!

 Bill Bant:

 Yeah, on the 'Flash Gordon' episode, I did mention it.
 Yeah.
-Okay, initial thoughts.
+Okay, Initial Thoughts.
 What do we got all these years later?

 Jason: